 So, say you've saved £6,000 over the past three years into a Junior cash Isa.
 You've found another account that pays a better rate of interest and want to put this year's Junior Isa allowance into it.

 To do this, you'll have to transfer the whole £6,000 you've saved from previous years into the new account you've opened, and then deposit the current year's payments into it.

 Should I open a Junior Isa for my child?

-Like adults, children have their own tax-free allowances.
+Like adults, children have their own tax-free income and allowances.

 In 2018-19, the personal allowance was £11,850, which means that children will only pay tax if their income exceeds £17,850.

 Realistically, most children will never exceed this, so it makes sense to prioritise the best rates, and these may well be found in non-Isa accounts.

 That said, there are some important benefits to saving in a Junior Isa: